 The buzz around the Amazon Glacier cloud archiving service since it launched last month indicates Glacier could become a disruptive force in cloud storage.
-But who it will disrupt
+But who it will disrupt and how it will affect the players already in the market remains unclear.

 Amazon's penny-a-gigabyte pricing model will certainly be tough to match by smaller competitors that can’t afford to store data at that price.
 That makes Glacier appealing for organizations looking to move large archives off tape and to the cloud.